hughsk/bistre/README.md

 ### stream = bistre()

-Creates a transform stream that takes line-delimted JSON logs as input and outputs ANSI-highlighted logs for you.
+Creates a transform stream that takes line-delimited JSON logs as input and outputs ANSI-highlighted logs for you.

 ``` javascript